mvcisback/dfa/README.md

 ## Composition

-`DFA` objects can be combined in three ways:
+`DFA` objects can be combined in four ways:

 1. (Synchronous) Cascading Composition: Feed outputs of one `DFA` into another.